wobsoriano/vue-sprinkles/README.md

 import type { ButtonVariants } from '@/button.css'
 import { button } from '@/button.css'

-// defineProps must be a literal type, or a reference to an interface or literal type defineProps<{
+// type passed to defineProps must be a literal type,
+// or a reference to an interface or literal type defineProps<{
   size: NonNullable<ButtonVariants>['size']
   kind: NonNullable<ButtonVariants>['kind']